neuralinterfaces/neurosys/README.md

 ```

 #### Features
-Each **feature** plugin has an `id` field to allow references from other plugins, a `label` field for tray details, and a `calculate` function that returns the relevant feature data.
+Each **feature** plugin has an `id` field to allow references from other plugins and a `calculate` function that returns the relevant feature data.

 The `calculate` function receives an `info` object that includes all data organized by channel name, as well as the current calculation window (`window`) and device sampling frequency(`sfreq`).
 A `settings` value is also provided, which is provided by the requesting **score** plugin.